damiankloip/damiankloip.github.io/_posts/2015-10-19-drupal-ajax-callback-return-content.markdown

 Yes, this is very unintuitive and clunky but that's the AJAX API we have to work with.
 This will attach any new javascript assets from the rendered content and re-attach behaviors.
 Nice!

 That covers the jQuery side of things, but the returnContent command will not yet get invoked when the response is received from the server.
-For that to happen we need to return a JSON array of ajax commands, including our new `returnContent` command.
+For that to happen we need to return a JSON array of ajax commands (like any regular Drupal AJAX request), including our new `returnContent` command.
 E.g. Using this as a delivery callback is useful, as any render array can be used and the rest will be taken care of.

 {% highlight php %}
 <?php